stevenwdv/fathom-shadow/docs/training.rst

 Use `FathomFox <https://addons.mozilla.org/en-US/firefox/addon/fathomfox/>`_ to collect samples.
 It has both a bulk collector and a page-at-a-time method integrated into Firefox's developer tools.
 See the documentation on the aforementioned page for details.

 The pages serialized by FathomFox will be large, on the order of 100-200MB each.
-So far, the best organizational approach we've found is to check them into git, along with the ruleset-containing trainees.js file from your fork of `fathom-trainees <https://github.com/mozilla/fathom-trainees>`_.
-(Hard linking from fathom-trainees to your sample repo is helpful.)
-Having your ruleset versioned along with your samples is invaluable for reproducing results and maintaining your sanity.
+So far, the best organizational approach we've found is to check them into git, along with your application and a rulesets.js file you create to hold your rulesets.
+(This file can later be hard-linked into `your source checkout of FathomFox <https://github.com/mozilla/fathom-fox>`_ to extract feature vectors for the trainer.)

 So far, a training corpus on the order of 50-100 samples has been sufficient to push validation accuracy above 99%.
 You'll want additional samples for a validation corpus (to let the trainer know when it's begun to overfit) and a test corpus (to come up with final accuracy numbers).